sameer-dudeja/Hactoberfest2k18-DDN-DITU/Basics/Factorial/Task.md

 # Task

-Implement a program of Factorial of a Number through your favourable language.
+Implement a program to find Factorial of a Number through your favourable language.